ryangray/quickfont/README.md

 In the view menu, you can press shift+0 to toggle editing the UDG characters in character positions A though U. The character labels below them with change to inverse video to indicate this mode.
+During this mode, the save and load functions will apply to the UDG chaaracters only.
+It will keep separate file names for the font and UDGs which is shown on the top line.

 Also, during this mode, the user font characters A-U are temporarily swapped with the UDGs A-U, so stopping the program here abnormally, will leave them swapped.